anttijuu/O3-chat-client/README.md

 * The second parameter must the the path and filename of the server's client side certificate you prepared in the chapter Prepare the client above.

+If you look at the client code, it uses (or does not use) certain features from the Server API, depending on the version number.
+For example,

+* if version is 2, then chat messages and registration info are sent and expected to be from server text strings, and
+* if version info is 3, then client sends messages and registration info as JSON, and expects the server to reply using JSON too.

+Also, server expects to receive text strings (not JSON) in error situations (code is something else than 2xx) and tries to display those to the user.
+If your server does not do this, an exception happens but client should not crash.

+Exercise 4 only implements server internal database, so that has no effect.
+Exercise 5 latter part implements HTTP headers, which client also uses if the first startup parameter is 5.

 ## Running the client from VS Code

 If debugging from VS Code, you still need to give the parameteres to the client.
 How to do that in